 Top 5 Solutions That Are Already Working

 1. Medellin Social Urbanism (Colombia).
 Medellin was once the murder capital of the world.
-City officials used hard data to identify the lowest-scoring neighborhoods and poured investment directly into them — cable-car transit lines, library parks, and a participatory budget that gives residents control over 5% of the city budget.
+City officials turned to hard data to spot the lowest-scoring neighborhoods and channeled investment straight into them—cable-car transit lines, library parks, and a participatory budget giving residents control over 5% of the city budget.
 Homicide rates fell from 375 per 100,000 to 20, an approximately 95% decline.
 Poverty dropped approximately 50%.
-The city won over 40 international prizes, including the 2013 Most Innovative City award.
+The city earned over 40 international prizes, including the 2013 Most Innovative City award.
 (World Bank, 2014; Blue Ocean Strategy, 2019)

 2. Switzerland Direct Democracy (Switzerland).
-Swiss citizens vote on about 15 national referendums per year, and more than half of all popular votes worldwide have taken place in Switzerland.
-The result is 62% trust in government, compared to just 39% across the OECD average.
-Some 81% of citizens express satisfaction with public services, and 58% say the system gives them a genuine voice.
-When voters hold real power, political capture becomes structurally impossible.
+Swiss citizens cast ballots in about 15 national referendums each year.
+More than half of all popular votes worldwide have occurred in Switzerland.
+Trust in government reaches 62%, against the 39% OECD average.
+Satisfaction with public services stands at 81%, and 58% of citizens say the system grants them a genuine voice.
+Political capture becomes structurally impossible once voters hold real power.
 (OECD, 2024; Springer, 2024)

 3. Botswana Governance Model (Botswana).
-After independence in 1966, Botswana combined traditional Kgotla community councils with parliamentary democracy and transparent diamond revenue management.
-GDP per capita grew from $70 in 1966 to $18,100 in 2017.
-Growth averaged 9% annually from 1966 to 1990.
-Botswana now ranks first in Africa for absence of corruption, proving that governance structure — not party loyalty — determines outcomes.
+Botswana blended traditional Kgotla community councils with parliamentary democracy and open diamond revenue management after independence in 1966.
+GDP per capita grew from $70 in 1966 to $18,100 in 2017, with growth averaging 9% annually from 1966 to 1990.
+The country now ranks first in Africa for absence of corruption, proving that governance structure — not party loyalty — determines outcomes.
 (ISS Africa, 2019; World Justice Project, 2012; CFR, 2024)

 4. Cheran Indigenous Self-Governance (Mexico).
-In 2011, a Purepecha community in Michoacan expelled corrupt politicians and cartel operatives, then won legal recognition to govern autonomously.
-Today, Cheran has the lowest homicide rate in Michoacan.
-Residents replanted 2.5 million trees.
-Community-run enterprises fund public services.
-The model inspired 92 other Mexican communities to seek similar autonomy.
+A Purepecha community in Michoacan expelled corrupt politicians and cartel operatives in 2011, then secured legal recognition to govern itself.
+Cheran now reports the lowest homicide rate in the state after residents replanted 2.5 million trees and launched community enterprises that fund local services.
+The example has encouraged 92 other Mexican communities to seek comparable autonomy.
 (UN University, 2020; NBC News, 2018; openDemocracy, 2017)

 5. Scotland Community Empowerment Act (United Kingdom).
-A 2015 law created legal rights for Scottish communities to own public assets, participate in planning, and make formal requests to government bodies.
-Community ownership groups grew 520%, from 86 to 533, now controlling 208,597 hectares of land.
-The 840 community-owned assets prove that transferring real power — not just symbolic representation — to local populations changes outcomes.
+Enacted in 2015, the law granted Scottish communities legal rights to own public assets and to take part in planning decisions while also allowing them to submit formal requests to government bodies.
+Ownership groups surged 520%, climbing from 86 to 533 and now overseeing 208,597 hectares.
+With 840 community-owned assets in hand, the shift of genuine power — rather than mere symbolic gestures — to local groups has clearly altered results.
 (Scottish Government, March 2025)

 The Bottom Line